Shared decision-making in medicine: Decision aids

 Shared decision-making increasingly relies on the use of decision aids in assisting the patients to choose the best treatment option.
 Patient decision aids, which may be leaflets, video or audio tapes, or interactive media, supplement the patient-physician relationship and assist patients in making medical decisions that most closely align with their values and preferences.
 Interactive software or internet websites have also been designed to facilitate shared decision-making.
 Research has shown that the use of decision aids may increase patients' trust in physicians, thereby facilitating the shared decision-making process.
+Systematic reviews of the efficacy of decision aids have demonstrated that they probably result in better informed, values-congruent patient decisions.
 Many research and implementation studies on decision aids (up to 2010) are contained in the book Shared Decision Making in Healthcare: Evidence-based Patient Choice, 2nd ed.

 The International Patient Decision Aid Standards (IPDAS) Collaboration, a group of researchers led by professors Annette O'Connor in Canada and Glyn Elwyn in the United Kingdom, has published a set of standards, representing the efforts of more than 100 participants from 14 countries around the world to will help determine the quality of patient decision aids.
 The IPDAS standards assist patients and health practitioners to assess the content, development process, and effectiveness of decision aids.
 According to IPDAS, certified decision aids should, for example, provide information about options, present probabilities of outcomes, and include methods for clarifying patients' values.